TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ### 12: Configure the logger to log to api_security_log.log

-Extend the `api.py` with the below implementation that should inserted directly below the `imports`.
-This will to configure the logger to log to a log file for security analysis.
+Extend the `api.py` with the implementation below, which should be inserted directly below the `imports`.
+This will configure the logger to log to a file for security analysis.

 ```python
 app_log = logging.getLogger(__name__)